Kaplice: After World War II

 After the end of World War II, Kaplice fell back again to Czechoslovakia.
 Former Czech inhabitants returned and the German population was expelled.
 The town depopulated.

 In 1960, Kaplice District was abolished.
 The town began to develop again in the 1960s.
 New schools, industrial factories and housing estates were built here and the population increased.

 In 1994, Střítež separated and became an independent municipality.

 Demographics

+Economy

+The largest employer based in the town is Engel strojírenská, a manufacturer of machines for processing plastics.
+It employs more than 1,000 people.

+Transport

+The I/3 road (part of the European route E55), specifically the section from České Budějovice to the Czech-Austrian border in Dolní Dvořiště, runs next to the town.

+The Prague–Linz railway line passes through the territory of Kaplice only briefly.
+The town is served by a railway station called Kaplice, which is located in the territory of neighbouring Střítež.

 Sights

 The oldest buildings in Kaplice are the two churches, which unusually stand side by side.
 Both are built in the late Gothic style.
-The Church of Saint Peter and Paul is documented in 1383.
+The Church of Saints Peter and Paul is documented in 1383.
 The Church of Saint Florian was built in 1507 and replaced a church destroyed by a fire.

 The centre of Kaplice is a square with Renaissance town hall.
 Its current appearance is from 1852.
-The tower is remnant of Baroque reconstruction.
-Other sights on the square list a stone fountain from 1646 with a pillory, a Renaissance house decorated with sgraffito, and a large building of former brewery with Renaissance stone bossaged portal.
+The tower is a remnant of Baroque reconstruction.
+Other sights on the square list a stone fountain from 1646 with a pillory, a Renaissance house decorated with sgraffito, and a large building of the former brewery with a Renaissance stone bossaged portal.

 The ruin of Pořešín Castle is open to the public.
 It includes a small castle museum.